dulrich/willy-bot/readme.md

 # willy-bot

-like wally and welly, the next-gen
+like wally and welly, but the next-gen

 # functionality